martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 where both peers believe that they are talking to the attacker when they are talking to each other.

-Session concatention is possible at higher layers: an attacker can establish two independent sessions and simply forward any data it receives from one into the other.
-This kind of attack is prevented by systems that enable peer authentication such as WebRTC identity {{!WEBRTC-SEC}} or SIP identity
+This kind of attack is prevented by systems that enable peer authentication such as WebRTC identity {{!WEBRTC-SEC}} or SIP identity {{?RFC4474}}.
+However, session concatention remains possible at higher layers: an attacker can establish two independent sessions and simply forward any data it receives from one into the other.
-{{?RFC4474}}.

 In the absence of any higher-level concept of peer identity, the use of session identifiers does not prevent session concatenation.
 The value to an attacker is